mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Promotes intermediate sizes: Could encourage a wider range of wing sizes, matching equalizer gradations.
 - [ ] Promotes lightweight gear: By removing the performance incentive for weight, it encourages innovation in lighter competition equipment (harnesses, reserves).
 - [ ] Keeps "Overall" ranking: Allows everyone to race together and preserves a single "Overall" winner.
+- [ ] Unified Task: Allows all pilots to fly the same task together, avoiding division into separate categories.
+- [ ] Preserves Gaggle Tactics: Doesn't interfere with the tactical dynamics of group flying.
 - [ ] Fairness: Directly addresses the performance gap between wing sizes.
 - [ ] Simple to Implement: Avoids complex changes to rules or scoring systems.
 - [ ] Preserves Gaggle Flying: Does not interfere with gaggle flying dynamics, a key aspect of modern competition.